LOUISVILLE, Ky. (WDRB) -- President Donald Trump's "border czar" Tom Homan was in Indianapolis on Tuesday.

 Homan also held a closed-door meeting with sheriff's offices and Republican lawmakers to take questions about Indiana's immigration policy.

-Floyd County Sheriff Steve Bush was among those in attendance.
+Floyd County Sheriff Steve Bush was among 11 sheriffs invited to attend.

 Top Stories: